10: No Such Thing As A Soggy Monk

 So watch where you're going in fog.

-He just had been working so hard and then he suddenly saw he was about to win and that made
+Frank Hay's excitement.
+He just having been working so hard, and then he suddenly saw he was about to win, and that lay

-Um there's a tumbler I found called Curious History, I haven't seen them before, but they are apparently one of the twenty best tumblers in the world, according to MSN.
+There is a tumbler I found called Curious History.
+I haven't seen them before, but they are apparently one of the 20 best tumblers in the world, according to MSN.

 Has anyone done that many before?